How to find great cheap domains

 Avoid domain names with hyphens

-It's common for new websites to prioritize the '.com' extension in their name.
-After all, it's the most popular and prized of the lot.
-Because the suffix is so overused, chances are a company exists with a very similar name to yours, ending with '.com.'
+New websites tend to prioritize the '.com' extension in their name as it's the most popular and prized of the lot.
+This suffix is so overused, and chances are a company exists with a similar name to yours, ending with '.com.'
+This makes website owners consider adding a hyphen to differentiate their domain.
+This creates a few problems:

 • The general population is used to domains without hyphens.
-Hence, a hyphenated name is harder to recall or advertise due to the extra character.
+Hyphenated names are hard to recall and advertise due to the extra character.

 • Visitors entering the domain may inadvertently drive traffic to your competitors.

-• Hyphens look amateurish and make your domain name less 'clean' or simple
+• Hyphens look amateurish, making your domain name less 'clean' or simple.

 • Hyphenated names are less SEO-friendly.

-Ultimately, choosing a unique name that captures your brand without hyphenation is better, even if it takes more time.
+Choosing a unique name that captures your brand without hyphenation is better, regardless of the time it takes.

 Avoid domain names with numbers